-Along Otis Drive from High Street to Broadway including Pearl Street, Versailles Avenue, Mound Street, Waterton Street and Court Street; and along Broadway Street from La Jolla Drive to Encinal Avenue
+Along Otis Drive from High Street to Broadway Street including streets south of Otis Drive (i.e. Pearl Street, Versailles Avenue, Mound Street, Waterton Street and Court Street); AND along Broadway Street from La Jolla to Encinal Avenue.

 WEBSTER CROSSING DISTRICT

-All Webster Street crossings from Taylor Avenue to Buena Vista Avenue including Eagle Avenue, west of Constitution Way; and along Central Avenue from Eighth Street to Webster Street
+All Webster Street crossings from Taylor Avenue to Buena Vista Avenue including Eagle Avenue, west of Constitution Way; AND along Central Avenue from Eight Street to Webster Street.

 TOWN HALL MEETING ON FEBRUARY 28